NHL Draft Efficiency Analysis

 Conclusion

-The most striking finding of this investigation was the 3.5% Reality.
-While the VOE model successfully identified elite drafting systems—like the LA Kings and Ottawa Senators—statistical regression showed that draft efficiency only accounts for a fraction of championship success (R2 = 0.035).
+The most striking finding of this investigation was the 3.5% reality.
+While the DVOE model successfully identified elite drafting systems — like the Kings and Senators — statistical regression showed that draft efficiency only accounts for a fraction of championship success (R2 = 0.035).

-This leads to a critical insight for NHL analytics: Drafting provides the floor, but the ceiling is dictated by variables that live outside the draft—trades, free agency, and high-variance luck.
+This leads to a critical insight for NHL analytics: drafting provides the floor, but the ceiling is dictated by variables that live outside the draft — trades, free agency, and high-variance luck.
+By separating process from outcome, this framework can't predict a Stanley Cup, but it can quantify which organizations are consistently making the most of the assets they're given, round by round.